What is Arthritis?

 Applying creams, gels or sprays to heat or cool the skin around a joint may help to relieve the pain and other symptoms of osteoarthritis.
 Alternatively you could try heat packs that can be warmed up in the microwave or cold packs that can be kept in the freezer (or simply a hot water bottle filled with hot or cold water)

 As they are a good source of omega-3 essential fatty acids, fish oils are thought to help fight inflammation in the joints by affecting the body's production of pro-inflammatory substances called prostaglandins.
 Omega-3s may also have a protective effect on joints.
-According to one study, women who ate the equivalent of one serving of oily fish a week had a 52 percent lower risk of developing rheumatoid arthritis compared to those who ate less (iii).
+According to one study, women who ate the equivalent of one serving of oily fish a week had a 52 percent lower risk of developing rheumatoid arthritis compared to those who ate less (xv).
+Another study that followed more than 200 people with osteoarthritis of the knee found those who took fish oil supplements reported improvements in pain and joint function (xvi).

 Glucosamine and Chondroitin

-There is also evidence to suggest that rosehip, a herbal medicine may be effective in relieving some of the symptoms associated with osteoarthritis (v) and rheumatoid arthritis (vi).
-According to experts at Arthritis Research UK, this herb may work because it contains the antioxidant vitamin C as well as polyphenols and anthocyanins, both of which are thought to relieve joint inflammation and protect joints against damage.
+There is also evidence to suggest that rosehip, a herbal medicine may be effective in relieving some of the symptoms associated with osteoarthritis (xviii) and rheumatoid arthritis (xix).
+According to experts at Versus Arthritis, this herb may work because it contains the antioxidant vitamin C as well as polyphenols and anthocyanins, both of which are thought to relieve joint inflammation and protect joints against damage (xx).

 High-Strength Multivitamin and Mineral